OCCURRENT AFFAIR was a major exhibition featuring new and recent works by Brisbane-established Aboriginal artist collective, proppaNOW.

 Artists

-First Nations visitors to this site are advised that the following may contain images, names, and voices of people who have deceased.
-Permission has been granted from the family for all images and artwork to be shown here and in the exhibition.
+First Nations visitors to this site are advised that the following may contain images, names, and voices of people who have died.
+The family has granted permission for all images and artwork to be shown here and in the exhibition.

 Opening event